-The independence of each director is reviewed annually by the NC.
+The independence of each director is reviewed annually by the NC, except for Mr Tan Cher Liang who was appointed on 5 March 2021.
 The NC is of the view that the independent directors of the Company are independent and that no individual or small group of individuals dominate the Board's decision making process.
 Key information regarding the directors is given in the "Board of Directors" section of the Annual Report.